EwelinaKopacz/Currency-Wallet-Project-React/README.md

 ### Development
 I am going to develop application by adding additional functionalities such as:
-* fetching the rate automatically based on date of buy, and a user will keep possibility to change the rate
+* fetching the rate automatically based on a date of purchasing a currency, with a user to keep possibility to change the rate of it
 * confirmation component before remove a currency

 ### Project preview
 Currency wallet